-31 Mar Differences Between CBD and THC: Do you need THC in your CBD supplement?
+27 Oct Differences Between CBD vs THC: Do you need THC in your CBD supplement?

 CBD and THC are both cannabinoids, the active compounds that provide the effects from ingesting cannabis.
 Adding cannabinoids like CBD to your diet is acknowledged as beneficial to supporting homeostasis in the body.
 However, there are many opinions on the ideal way to supplement your diet with cannabinoids.
-Here we will compare CBD and THC and help you decide whether you will want to use an isolated CBD or full-spectrum hemp oil product.
+Here we compare CBD and THC and help answer your question: What is the difference between CBD vs THC?

 Both CBD and THC interact with the body’s endocannabinoid system through specialized cannabinoid receptors to provide their effects, mimicking our own naturally occurring cannabinoids.
 There are two main types of cannabinoid receptors, CB1 and CB2.
-CB1 receptors are primarily located in the brain, male and female reproductive organs, eye, and more.
-CB2 receptors are located within the immune system, with a great density of receptors occurring in the spleen.
+CB1 receptors are primarily located in the brain, male and female reproductive organs, eyes, and other areas of your body.
+CB2 receptors are located in greater concentration within the immune system, particularly inside the spleen.

-THC has a highest affinity for binding with CB1 receptors.
-CBD on the other hand doesn’t bind directly to either cannabinoid receptors.
+THC has the highest affinity for binding with CB1 receptors.
+CBD, on the other hand, doesn’t bind directly to either cannabinoid receptors.
 Instead, it acts indirectly against cannabinoid agonists.
 CBD also interacts with various other receptors throughout the body, like the 5-HT1A receptor, which is linked to serotonin.
 It is through this interaction with various systems within the body that these cannabinoids promote balance in our lives.
 Although they interact with the body through different channels, both THC and CBD are tied to maintaining homeostasis.

 It has been suggested that the cannabinoids in cannabis work best when they interact with your body as a group, along with the terpenes, flavonoids, and other chemical components found naturally in the plant.
 This is commonly called the entourage effect.